dyushu/Dog-Breed-Classifier/README.md

 ## Overview

 This project is part of Udacity's Data Science Nanodegree.
-The aim of the project is to build and train a Convolutional Neural Networks (CNNs) to identify primarily the breed of dog, if the CNN is displayed an image.
-If the model is supplied an image of a human, the code will identify the resembling dog breed.
-The final trained model was then deployed into an application which could be fed photos.
+The aim of the project is to create a web application that is able to identify a breed of dog if given a photo or image as input.
+If the photo or image contains a human face, then the application will return the breed of dog that most resembles this person.
+The final trained model was then deployed into an application which could be fed photos (web application in Flask still under development).

+## Repository Contents

+## Dependencies
+   - sklearn
+   - numpy
+   - glob
+   - tqdm
+   - cv2
+   - PIL
+   - matplotlib
+   - keras

+## Instructions

+The flask web application for this project is still under development.

+## Acknowledgements

+Many of my ideas for this project have been taken from the lessons on the Udacity website and supporting github repositories.
+I would like to thank the amazing professors, teachers and mentors working with Udacity, who are supporting me on this journey of DSND.